Cycloalkane: Conformations and ring strain

 Cyclobutane has the carbon atoms in a puckered square with approximately 90° bond angles; "puckering" reduces the eclipsing interactions between hydrogen atoms.
 Its ring strain is therefore slightly less, at around 110 kJ mol−1.

 For a theoretical planar cyclopentane the C–C–C bond angles would be 108°, very close to the measure of the tetrahedral angle.
 Actual cyclopentane molecules are puckered, but this changes only the bond angles slightly so that angle strain is relatively small.
 The eclipsing interactions are also reduced, leaving a ring strain of about 25 kJ mol−1.

 In cyclohexane the ring strain and eclipsing interactions are negligible because the puckering of the ring allows ideal tetrahedral bond angles to be achieved.
 In the most stable chair form of cyclohexane, axial hydrogens on adjacent carbon atoms are pointed in opposite directions, virtually eliminating eclipsing strain.

 In medium-sized rings (7 to 13 carbon atoms) conformations in which the angle strain is minimised create transannular strain or Pitzer strain.
 At these ring sizes, one or more of these sources of strain must be present, resulting in an increase in strain energy, which peaks at 9 carbons (around 50 kJ mol−1).
 After that, strain energy slowly decreases until 12 carbon atoms, where it drops significantly; at 14, another significant drop occurs and the strain is on a level comparable with 10 kJ mol−1.
 At larger ring sizes there is little or no strain since there are many accessible conformations corresponding to a diamond lattice.

 Ring strain can be considerably higher in bicyclic systems.
 For example, bicyclobutane, C4H6, is noted for being one of the most strained compounds that is isolatable on a large scale; its strain energy is estimated at 267 kJ mol−1.

 Reactions

-The simple and the bigger cycloalkanes are very stable, like alkanes, and their reactions, for example, radical chain reactions, are like alkanes.
+Cycloalkanes, referred to as naphthenes, are a major substrate for the catalytic reforming process.
+In the presence of a catalyst and at temperatures of about 495 to 525 °C, naphthenes undergo dehydrogenation to give aromatic derivatives:

+The process provides a way to produce high octane gasoline.

+In another major industrial process, cyclohexanol is produced by the oxidation of cyclohexane in air, typically using cobalt catalysts: